j-pei/CMPT741/index.md

-# Welcome to CMPT 459: Introcution to Data Mining
+# Welcome to CMPT 741: Data Mining

 ## Class time
 May 12 - August 9, 2021